morgoe/morgoe.github.io/_posts/blog/2017-03-02-iterative-design-in-action.markdown

 	{% include image.html url="/assets/images/blog/design-process/trending-health-before.png" description="This was already the work of several iterations, but for the purposes of this case study, let’s call this the “before”." %}
 </div>

 So here we have one of our widgets.
 Each column represents a team, with the team’s identity up top and the team’s performance data below.
-At a glance, I can tell that the “Transformers” team needs looking at - it’s trending down on Indexes, and struggling on Objectives.
+At a glance, I can tell that the *“Transformers”* team needs looking at - it’s trending down on Indexes, and struggling on Objectives.

 We did some user testing on this widget and came back with a few discoveries:

 - Every single user realised that you could navigate to the team by clicking on the card at the top of the column
 - Some users were unsure of the timescale of the graphs - how far back in time was this showing?
 - **Not a single user noticed the legend**
-- and because of this, every user was confused by the Objective Performance graph.
-“What does the dashed line mean?” was a common question.
+- and because of this, every user was confused by the Objective Performance graph. *“What does the dashed line mean?”* was a common question.

 The first discovery was a great affirmation/relief.
-We had created the visual design with the idea that “things that are 3d are navigable items” and “things that are flat are generally just visual”.
+We had created the visual design with the idea that *“things that are 3D are navigable items”* and *“things that are flat are generally just visual”*.
 And our users confirmed that this decision was a success.

 The second discovery was a problem we were already aware of.
 We had tried putting axes on each of the graphs, but the widget soon became very overwhelming.